mobisoftinfotech/micro-frontend-architecture-with-react/README.md

 # micro-frontend-architecture-with-react

-This repository contains the code for the tutorial: <a href="">Micro-Frontend Architecture with React</a> by <a href="https://mobisoftinfotech.com/">Mobisoft - App Development Company, Houston</a>
+This repository contains the code for the tutorial: <a href="https://mobisoftinfotech.com/resources/blog/react-micro-frontend-architecture-tutorial-example">Micro-Frontend Architecture with React</a> by <a href="https://mobisoftinfotech.com/services/web-application-development-company">Mobisoft - Web Application Development Company, Houston</a>

 ## How to Run the Project
 To run the project locally: